 Squeeze is a wildly popular band in the UK, but much like the English Pop bands Oasis and Blur, they had far less success in the United States.
-This was Squeeze's biggest American hit, and along with "853-5937," one of only 2 to crack the Top-40.
+"Hourglass" was Squeeze's biggest American hit, and along with "853-5937," one of only 2 to crack the Top-40.
 Unlike Squeeze UK hits like "Cool For Cats" and "Up The Junction," there is nothing distinctly British about the lyrics, which may explain the song's US appeal.

 The songwriters in Squeeze are their guitarists Chris Difford and Glenn Tilbrook.
 Says Difford: "We were touring quite a lot in those days.
 You know, it wasn't anything other than, Okay, I've got to write a bunch of songs, and I don't know seriously where they came from.
 But they just arrived.